alexander-pastukhov/writing-games-with-python-and-psychopy/docs/02-basics.md

 Do exercise #8.
 :::

-## Printing output
+## Printing output{#print}
-To print the value, you need you use `print()` function (we will talk about functions in general later).
+To print the value, you need you use [print()](https://docs.python.org/3/library/functions.html#print) function (we will talk about functions in general later).
 In the simplest case, you pass the value and it will be printed out.

 ```python
 print(5)